 My name is Bob; Flashy Software Consultant by Day, Caffeinated Code Monkey by Night.
 The sole owner, proprietor, and employee at Bob Jobs, LLC.
 A motivated family man, punk rocker, programmer, entrepreneur, computer scientist, cook, video game designer, and lover of some things nerdy.
 Have been known to party from time to time.

-I program because I love doing it.
-I have a knack for turning written forms and spreadsheets into streamlined applications with a central database and a clean user interface.
-I also enjoy writing efficient, well-documented, and creative code.
-I hope to further develop my interface design and data management skills, but already have a solid foundation on which to build these talents.
-I believe good software enables people to do better work in less time.
+I program because I love doing it, and I believe good software enables people to do better work in less time.
+I have a knack for turning written materials into streamlined applications with a central database and a clean user interface.
+I pride myself on efficient, well-documented, and creative code.
+By breaking into Full Stack Web Development and Database Design in .NET and LAMP environments, I hope to further develop my interface design and data management skills.

 A website for the local Food Not Bombs chapter in Kansas City.
 They serve free hot meals and distribute groceries and clothing to anyone in need every Sunday.
 This site utilizes the Google Maps API and a PHP contact form, as well as some moderate CSS3 for a simple, clean layout.

 KYR is Kansas City based subculture photography by Cody Blanchard.